johannesstroebele91/mern-library/nodejs/basics.md

 # Basics

-- Node is a runtime (engine) for JS
+- Node.js is a JS runtime (engine)
+- that allows to execute JS
-- which runs outside of the browser
+- outside of the browser
-- (browser is a host environment for JS)
+  - so the browser is a host environment for JS
+  - but also operation systems (linux, ...)

 # Features